Material Selection for CCS applications

 • Evaluate corrosion risks under realistic CCS environments

-• Identify applicable material grades
+• Identify applicable material grades based on available test data

 • Optimize material selection from both technical and economic perspectives